Telefonica/android-loggerazzi/README.md

 ./gradlew :app:connectedDebugAndroidTest
 ```

+At the end of each test, Loggerazzi compares the recorded logs with the corresponding baseline logs (previously generated in recording mode) allowing up to 5 seconds for the logs to match the expected output.

 In case of any failures due logs verifications, regular junit reports include failed tests and comparation failure reason.

 Additionally, an specific Loggerazzi report is generated at --> `build/reports/androidTests/connected/debug/loggerazzi/failures.html`